The Young and Prodigious T. S. Spivet: Release

 Rights for the 2015 U.S. release were sold to Harvey Weinstein.
 Weinstein had requested cuts to the film which the director refused to make.
 Jeunet claims that the release was hobbled by Weinstein, and as a result, the film did not do as well as it should have.

 Reception

 Box office

 In France, the film was released on 16 October 2013.
 It collects 676,900 entries during its theatrical run.
 The film was released in the United States on 31 July 2015.
-In total, the film accumulated just over $7.6 million in worldwide box office, including approximately $5.6 million in France and approximately $100,000 in the United States, for a budget of $26 million.
+In total, the film accumulated just over $7.6 million in worldwide box office, including approximately $5.6 million in France and approximately $100,000 in the United States, against a budget of €26,8 million ($30 million).